-This article explains the differences between causes and campaigns.
+This article explains the differences between crowdfunding and campaigns.

 Kindful identifies a "Campaign" as a public way to organize your fundraising (e.g., Spring Gala Campaign or New Facility Campaign).
 You can think of this as a folder for your transactions.
 Campaigns are found on the "Campaigns" page in the "Fundraising" section.

-In Kindful, the term "Cause" only refers to Kindful's peer-to-peer fundraising feature.
-Even though causes and campaigns are two separate features within Kindful, they are still related (see below).
-Causes are found on the "Crowdfunding" page in the "Fundraising" section.
+In Kindful, the term "Crowdfunding" only refers to Kindful's peer-to-peer fundraising feature.
+Even though these and campaigns are two separate features within Kindful, they are still related (see below).
+Crowdfunding Campaigns are found on the "Crowdfunding" page in the "Fundraising" section.

-It's important to understand the foundational concepts and terms when using Causes.
+It's important to understand the foundational concepts and terms when using Crowdfunding.